 Rituals of Onam

-- Vallamkali is the ritual of Snake boat race called ‘chundans’ that is a grand event in Kerala nowadays.
+Vallamkali or boat race, especially of Snake boats, is an event associated with Onam and is a grand event in Kerala these days.
 Huge snake shaped boats rowed by hundreds of oarsmen compete with each other.
 Huge amounts of cash rewards are distributed as prizes for the winners.

-- Elephants decorated with huge amounts of gold ornaments are characteristic of Onam processions.
+Elephants decorated with ornaments are characteristic of Onam processions.

-- Thrikkakara appan or Vaman Vishnu idols are installed at homes for worship.
+Thrikkakara appan (Onathappan) or Vaman Vishnu idols are installed at homes for worship.